bxparks/AceTime/USER_GUIDE.md

 Serial.println(dt.isError() ? "true" : "false");
 ```

-Another example, the `ZonedDateTime` class uses the generated TZ Database in
+Another example, the `ZonedDateTime` class uses the generated ZoneInfo Database
-the `zonedb::` and `zonedbx::` namespaces.
-These data files are valid from 2000
+in the `zonedb::` and `zonedbx::` namespaces.
+These data files are valid from
-until 2050.
+2000 until 2050.
 If you try to create a date outside of this range, an error
 `ZonedDateTime` object will returned.
 The following snippet will print "true":

 ```C++